slonyator/articles/README.md

 5. **Asynchronous Execution Note**
    The use of `StartDocumentAnalysis` requires handling asynchronous page-level extraction results, which are retrieved through subsequent polling or event-driven callbacks once processing is complete.

+6. **Cost Consideration**
+   AWS Textract currently represents the **largest cost block** within the claims notification application.
+   It incurs an estimated cost of **approximately $1,000 USD per month**, primarily driven by the volume and complexity of PDF documents processed.

 ---